AllianceSoftware/alliance-platform-py/packages/ap-audit/docs/usage.rst

 Usage
 #####

-To add audit tracking to a model, add the :meth:`~alliance_platform.audit.audit.with_audit_model` decorator to the model class:
+To add audit tracking to a model, add the :func:`~alliance_platform.audit.with_audit_model` decorator to the model class:

 .. code-block:: python